EnigmaCurry/curlbomb/README.md

  * It adds a factor of authentication.
 Requests without the knock are denied.
- * It helps to prevents mistakes, as the knock parameter is randomly generated each time curlbomb is run and can only be used once. (-n 1)
+ * It helps to prevent mistakes, as the knock parameter is randomly generated each time curlbomb is run and can only be used once. (-n 1)

 (Astute readers will notice that the KNOCK variable is being fed to